-Samsung S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price
+Samsung Galaxy S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price

 Galaxy S9 Critiqued

 While the South Korean manufacturer did an impressive job in rolling out remarkable features, the S9 fails in some aspects.
-International Data Corp vice president of devices research Bryan Ma revealed his opinion on the newest flagship phone for Samsung to Bloomberg.
+International Data Corp. vice president of devices research Bryan Ma revealed his opinion on the newest flagship phone from Samsung to Bloomberg.

 There’s a new star in town.
 And it’s going to change the way you experience everything.
 Introducing the #GalaxyS9.
 Find out more. pic.twitter.com/uex92mKWxW